 - Serve the gnocchi covered in the sauce.

-- Gnocchi: You can make them yourself if you’d like, but they are also available in the pasta section of most grocery stores.
+- Gnocchi: You can make gnocchi from scratch if you’d like, but they are also available in the pasta section of most grocery stores.

 - Olive Oil: Helps the onion brown without burning.
 Feel free to use your favorite neutral cooking oil.

 - Onion: Adds an earthy flavor to the sauce that is delicious with spinach and Parmesan.

 - Garlic: A key ingredient in this recipe!
 I like to use two very large cloves–about 1 tablespoon minced total.
 But feel free to add a little extra if you’d like.